-COURSE CO COURSE CONTENT The course wa The course will interweave the themes of gender and leadership through lectures, discussion, exercises, "liv exercises, "living cases" (guest speakers), videos, group work, and assignments.
-The course will address many of the following topics which are important for understanding women's leadership. a.
+The course will interweave the themes of gender and leadership through lectures, discussion, exercises, "liv exercises, "living cases" (guest speakers), videos, group work, and assignments.
+The course will address many address many of the following topics which are important for understanding women's leadership. a.
 Four frameworks for understanding the effects of gender in work and organizations b.
-Leadership style and preferred ways of interacting, women's ways of leading, and the "female advantage" c.
+Leadership style and preferred ways of interacting, women's ways of leading, and the "female advantage"

+c.
 Getting ahead despite discrimination: micro-inequities and micro-advantages and effective ways of addressing identity abrasions d.
 Getting credit for what we contribute: effect of implicit bias on double standards, extra scrutiny, shifting criteria, and the double bind e.
 Sponsors, mentors, coaches, networks, and other forms of social capital f.
 Gender, authority, and the gender composition of jobs g.
-Marriage, motherhood, and careers h. i.
+Marriage, motherhood, and careers h.
+Sexuality and romance in organizations i.
 Gender, risk taking, and confidence j.
-Power and influence in organizations k. practices and the development of emotional intelligence l.
+Power and influence in organizations k.
+Developing one's own leadership capabilities, including self-assessment of leadership practices and the development of emotional intelligence l.
 Using leadership to work effectively with others through lateral, adaptive, and ethical leadership m.
-Developing your leadership story n. n.
+Developing your leadership story n.
 Using leadership to create sustained competitive success through change and innovation in organizations